M7OCM/890/README.md

 **FM Broadcast (FMB)**

-Default [0/FM], toggle on/off.
-To clear frequency, press [0/FM] or [PTT] then [MENU].
+Default [0/FM], toggle FMB On/FMB Idle.
 The 4 digit FM frequency now appears in the upper left part of the status bar.
 It works the same as stock just without the garbage graphics.
-Turn on FM Standby,and you can listen to FMB while scanning/searching.
+Turn on FM Standby via menu, and you can listen to FMB while scanning/searching.
 When a signal is present the FM radio will mute, then continue until another signal appears - pretty cool!

+To clear the idle frequency, press [0/FM] or [PTT] then [MENU].

 **Status Bar**